PoliticalGraveyard.com

 Relatives: Son of William Daniel and Lucinda (Miller) Daniel; married, September 9, 1851, to Sarah A. Driskell; first cousin of John Warwick Daniel.

 Daniel, J. Felix — of Manchester, Hillsborough County, N.H.; Laconia, Belknap County, N.H.
 Democrat.
-Candidate in primary for New Hampshire Governor's Council 3rd District, 1938; delegate to Democratic National Convention from New Hampshire, 1952, 1956.
+Candidate for New Hampshire Governor's Council 3rd District, 1938; delegate to Democratic National Convention from New Hampshire, 1952, 1956.
 Presumed deceased.
 Burial location unknown.

 Daniel, J. J. — of Jacksonville, Duval County, Fla.
 Democrat.
 Alternate delegate to Democratic National Convention from Florida, 1956.
 Still living as of 1956.